BroodLK/aa_bb/README.md

 ```

 > [!IMPORTANT]
-> Failure to follow the next steps before running the initial tasks can cause in an undesired result
+> Failure to follow the next steps before running the initial tasks can cause an undesired result

 In your AA Admin navigate to AA_BB
 - Navigate to Big Brother Config